Brooks Adrenaline GTS 19 Review

 If you are looking for a stability shoe, but don't want to dump the comfort, you'll want to look at the Adrenaline GTS 19 our Top Pick for Stability winner.
 Speaking of dump, the midsole is made up of both DNA LOFT and BioMoGo DNA, the latter of which breaks down in landfills up to 20 times faster than EVA foam, which could take a millennium to break down.
 So that's pretty cool.

-It's a little heavier than some of the other running shoes, but it has comparable padding and underfoot cushioning to the mega plush Brooks Glycerin 17, our Top Pick for Comfort.
+It's a little heavier than some of the other running shoes, but it has comparable padding and underfoot cushioning to some of the mega-plush Brooks models.
 The difference is that it has more features to support you as you run, including a larger heel counter, the GuideRails Holistic Support System, and an Asymmetrical 3D Fit Print saddle.
 Its major difference in responsiveness comes from the stiffer BioMoGo DNA component of its midsole.
 It's slightly more firm than the Glycerin's wholly DNA LOFT midsole, so you have a little more control than in the plush model.

 Much like responsiveness, a good deal of the Adrenaline's comfort can be attributed to its mixed BioMoGo DNA and DNA LOFT midsole.
 The BioMoGo portion adds a little more structure and response while the LOFT portion is the super compressive, cushy portion that softens each step.
 The advantage this has is that it doesn't eat up your step or sap away energy, so you don't feel like you're fighting or being slowed down by cushiness, even though it's one of the thickest heels out there.